predsci/PROF/mkdocs/docs/advanced.md

 An ensemble `mechanistic-statistical` forecast can be generated for each pathogen and requires the following steps:

-1. Select a location and a season (or upload you own incidence data file) and extract data, e.g.,
+A.  Select a location and a season (or upload you own incidence data file) and extract data, e.g.,

 ``` r
 > state = "CA"